 Choose carbohydrate sources that include fiber.
-If you prefer a "moderate" carb intake then try to choose unrefined starch sources like potatoes, sweet potatoes, oats, rice and other non-gluten grains.
+If you prefer a "moderate" carb intake then try to choose unrefined starch sources like potatoes, sweet potatoes, oats and brown rice.

-Added sugar and refined wheat are always bad options and should be limited.
+Added sugar and refined wheat are always bad options and should be limited or avoided.

-Bottom Line: It is very important to choose healthy, fiber-rich carb sources.
-There is room for plenty of vegetables, even at the lowest end of the carb range.
+Summary: It is very important to choose healthy, fiber-rich carb sources.
+There is room for plenty of vegetables, even at the lowest level of carb intake.

 One of the functions of insulin is to store fat.
 Many experts believe that the reason low-carb diets work so well, is that they reduce your levels of this hormone.

-Another thing that insulin does is to tell the kidneys to hoard sodium.
+Another thing that insulin does is to tell the kidneys to store sodium.
 This is the reason high-carb diets can cause excess water retention.

 It is common for people to lose a lot of water weight in the first few days on a low-carb diet, up to 5-10 pounds.